OfficeDev/office-scripts-docs/docs/develop/scripting-fundamentals.md

 [!INCLUDE [Preview note](../includes/preview-note.md)]

 This article describes the areas of Office Scripts in Excel on the web that require you to have a better understanding of how the script code works with Excel.
-For a more in-depth description on this topic, visit [Fundamental programming concepts with the Excel JavaScript API](https://docs.microsoft.com/office/dev/add-ins/excel/excel-add-ins-core-concepts).

 ## Object model